 The ability to lock and unlock doors remotely and monitor who's coming and going (and when) can come in handy — especially for parents of latchkey kids.
 Access control systems use smart keypad locks to determine when doors are opened and closed and by whom.

-In the above scenario, parents would receive a text or email alerting them that little Joey is home safe; some systems even include cameras so you can see who is coming and going.
+In the above scenario, parents would receive a text or email alerting them their child is home safe; many systems even include cameras so you can see who is coming and going.
 Other features include the ability remotely lock and unlock doors to provide access to unexpected (but welcome) visitors or create temporary codes for contractors.

 Having remote control over lighting offers several benefits, the most compelling of which is being able to turn lights on and off to make it look like someone is home while you're away.
 How many times have you forgotten to leave the porch light on when you're going out for the evening?
 Lighting systems can even be integrated with motorized shades so both can be controlled via the Internet.